mriise/patch-xml/README.md

 ## How to use patch-xml library

 Currently, patch-xml will require the unstable Rust toolchain because the ```external_doc```-feature is used.
+The current state of this feature depends on [this pull request](https://github.com/rust-lang/rust/pull/83366).

 ```rust
 use indoc::indoc;